 Whether you plan to make the products you sell or buy them, you will need to figure out how you will manage the cashflow.
 You’ll need cash to invest in stock or supplies, and if you need to wait to sell out of existing stock before you can buy new items then your business will not be especially reliable.
 There are lots of approaches to doing this, from financial products to simply using a strategy of keeping a cash buffer, but you should be planning how you’ll manage it before you start buying and selling anything.

 Some policies have laws and regulations affecting them, and so you’ll need to be aware of trade laws in your region, however you may sometimes want to go above what is legally required to provide a better service.
 Think about your shipping policies, returns policies, and which payment methods you will accept (for instance, will you accept PayPal?), and have these planned out before you start building a site.

 Your target audience will become important once you start creating the content for your site and marketing it, and so it is good to have a clear understanding of who your ideal customer is right off the bat, and also the regions you want to target.
 If you sell niche products, for instance you are starting a business that sells sports supplies specific to a given sport, it will be easy to know who your customers are likely to be.
 However, for broader things, such as home décor products, gifts or technology, it is worth brainstorming where in the market your brand will sit (high end versus budget, trendy versus traditional, for instance).
 Also, whether you are going to try and sell mostly domestically, or internationally.

-These are a few things you can be working on in the coming weeks to help prepare yourself for a home ecommerce launch in early 2018!
+These are a few things you can be working on in the coming weeks to help prepare yourself for a home ecommerce launch!